emsesc/bunnimage/blog/page3.md

 ```

-The function then returns the URL for downloading the PDF and whether or not the PDF is ready for download to the webpage.
+⬇The function then returns the URL for downloading the PDF and whether or not the PDF is ready for download to the webpage.
 ```js
     context.res = {
             body: {